jecikpo/Tutorial-Fuel-SRC20/README.md

 Documentation provides information on the API that we are going to implement.
 There are couple of differences between the ERC20 and SRC20, primarly because the Fuel supports the minted assets natively (they are referred to as Native Assets) and because Fuel uses UTXO model instead of account model.
+We will explain those concepts later.
+Below is the excerpt from the standard.

 The standard requires implementation of the following public functions: